Octree-AI-Latex-Editor/tools/README.md

 ## AI Features

-Both converters use **GPT-4o-mini** to process images and PDFs with mathematical content:
+All converters use **GPT-4o-mini** to process different file types:

 ### Image to LaTeX
 - Drag and drop images (JPEG, PNG) or click to upload